xcv58/meteor-auth0/README.md

 The **example/auth0-meteor-sample** directory has a ready-to-go app.
 In order to run it you need [Meteor](https://www.meteor.com/) installed.

-Then execute `meteor` from the root of this project.
+Then execute `meteor --settings settings.json` from the root of this project.

 Finally, point your browser at `http://localhost:3000/` and play around.